-When executing a micro-level plan $\mathcal{P}$ with $n$ actions (i.e., $\mathcal{P} = \{a_1, a_2, ..., a_n\}$) to achieve the intended goal of a macro-level plan, a robot can search its library $\mathcal{AC}$ to derive the appropriate primitive needed for a current action $a_{t}$, given that a robot has executed a prior action $a_{t-1}$ and that it will then execute another action $a_{t+1}$ (if available).
-To select the appropriate set of DMP parameters $m$, we first search for $ac \in \mathcal{AC}$ that matches the present context at some time-step $t$, where $a_{prev}$ is equal to $a_{t-1}$, $a_{now}$ is equal to $a_{t}$, and $a_{next}$ is equal to $a_{t+1}$.
-In the likely case that an exact context match has not been found, we can use an approximate action context $\tilde{ac}$ in $\mathcal{AC}$.
-To elaborate, each action context can be \textit{generalized} using a coordinate-like tuple from the robot's point of reference, where $a_{t}$ is considered as the origin point (target), while $a_{t-1}$ and $a_{t+1}$ are treated as points relative to the origin.
-This draws inspiration from previous work~\cite{agostini2017efficient}, where planning operators were generalized using relative positions to targets in a grid configuration for the game of Sokoban.
-By generalizing each $ac$ into this form, we can easily find $\tilde{ac}$ and reuse its associated motion primitive $m$ with similar objects.
-For instance, an action context for a \textit{black pepper shaker} can be extended to a similar object such as a \textit{salt shaker}.
-We provide an example in Figure~\ref{fig:coord} to show how these relative coordinates are derived.

-Finally, if no action context matching the current micro-level plan segment can be retrieved from $\mathcal{AC}$, a human demonstration is requested to generate a new action context using an incremental approach~\cite{agostini2020manipulation}, where the associated set of DMP parameters are generated using the approach in related work~\cite{kulvicius2011joining}.
-Similar to prior work~\cite{agostini2020manipulation}, the number of demonstrations decreases to zero as learning proceeds, and the robot becomes fully autonomous in the long run.
+When executing a micro-plan with $n$ actions (i.e., $\mathcal{P}_{\mu} = \{a_1, a_2, ..., a_n\}$) to achieve the effects of a macro-action $A \in \mathcal{P}_{M}$, a robot can search its library $\mathcal{AC}$ to derive the appropriate primitive for action $a_{t}$, given that a robot has executed a prior action $a_{t-1}$ and that it will then execute another action $a_{t+1}$ (if available).
+To select the appropriate DMP parameters $\mathcal{T}$, we first search for $ac \in \mathcal{AC}$ that matches the present context at a time-step $t$, where $a_{prev}$ is equal to $a_{t-1}$, $a_{now}$ is equal to $a_{t}$, and $a_{next}$ is equal to $a_{t+1}$.
+Action contexts are typically created from grounded actions observed in plan segments~\cite{agostini2020manipulation}.
+However, encoding action contexts in this manner does not allow reuse in cases where the same motion dependencies are needed for a similar (but not equal) set of objects.
+Hence, we generalize each $ac$ as a relative coordinate-like tuple, where $a_{t}$ is treated as the origin point (target), while $a_{t-1}$ and $a_{t+1}$ are treated as points relative to the origin (example shown as Fig.~\ref{fig:coord}).
+This is inspired by previous work where planning operators were generalized using relative positions to targets in a grid world~\cite{agostini2017efficient}.
+In addition, we define a mapping of objects to categories (viz., small, large, or wide) to define similarity across object types.
+For instance, an $ac$ for a \textit{black pepper shaker} can apply to an object of similar size like a \textit{salt shaker}.
+With these concepts, we can extend action contexts to novel situations and reuse a suitable set of motion parameters $\mathcal{T}$.
+However, if no $ac$ in $\mathcal{AC}$ matches the current micro-plan segment, a human demonstration is requested to create a new $ac$ and generate an associated set of DMP parameters~\cite{kulvicius2011joining}.
+As learning proceeds, the number of demonstrations decreases to zero and the robot eventually becomes fully autonomous \cite{agostini2020manipulation}.